 The Norfolk Island Pine has a shallow root system and must be planted in firm, tightly packed soil to help keep it upright and stable.

-Choose a tall, cylinder shaped planting container and mix in 1 quart of sand to the planting soil mixture for extra stability.
+Choose a tall, cylinder-shaped planting container and mix 1 quart of sand into the planting soil mixture for extra stability.

 Place the Norfork Island Pine in a bright location where it will receive indirect sunlight.

 The evergreen tree thrives in temperatures between 45 degrees to 95 degrees but will drop its needles when exposed to freezing temperatures.

 Feed the potted pine monthly with a water-soluble plant food when it’s showing signs of active growth.
 Water only when the top inch of soil becomes dry.

 Heavenly bamboo (Nandina domestica) is an ornamental shrub that is at home in a pot or in-ground.

 The plant will drop its leaves after a spectacular fall foliage show but is still considered an evergreen due to its colorful fall berry production.

 Heavenly bamboo produces bright red berries that will last throughout the winter, providing the birds don’t eat all of them.